Perth-Artifactory/util/README.md

   * Configure at least one report.
 Report names should be alphanumeric.
   * Groups in TidyHQ that have a description set will be parsed for information.
 Each provided parameter should be on a new line and presented as `key=value`.
 Supported info is:
     * `url` = When this group appears as the header to a column it will be linked to this page.
 No checking is done on the content of the field so it supports internal/external/relative/absolute links.
+    * `level` = Included after the name of a group/tool if present.
+Field can include unicode characters eg 🔴🟡🟢

 #### Running